 Limiting Artificial Enhancements

-Acrylics and gels look sharp but can hurt.
+Acrylics and gels can wreck your nails if you’re getting fills every 2 weeks without breaks—but if you space them 8+ weeks apart and use a pro who files gently, most people bounce back fine.
 Mishandled, they weaken the nail bed.
 Pausing between manicures allows nail recovery after acrylics.
 Breathable polishes lighten the load.
 This keeps tips strong and aids how to repair damaged nails.

 When to See a Dermatologist